damianhakert/damianhakert.github.io/source/handbook/support/knowledge-base/general/customer_calls.html.md

 ### Scheduled calls

-We offer intake, upgrade and installation support for our customers.
+We offer intake, upgrade, and installation support for our customers.
 When these requests come in, you will schedule a call/screen sharing session with them and either guide them through the upgrade process or take control of the server yourself.
 You should make sure that the customer has a backup before you start the call, as they can take a lot of time to complete and you don't want to do them while in the call.
 You should also make sure you know as